|Literary Masters, Inc.

 A heart wrenching sound was heard.
 Jerry’s knees buckled.
 He grabbed hold of the car for support.
-It sounded
+It sounded like

-his mouth, he turned around and slowly walked into the woods.
+mouth, he turned around and slowly walked into the woods.
 That sound was close, too close.

 “Jerry, what the fuck are you doing?
 Stay by the car, you idiot.
 Stay by the damn car,” but he continued forward,

 curious.
 Was it a bear?
 A coyote?
 They had been spotted in the area, and the deer had every reason to run from